-For the group work assessed practical, students will be allowed to choose their own groups.
-Because students will form their own groups, in exceptional circumstances smaller groups will be allowed.
+For the group assessed practical, students will be allowed to choose their own groups.
+If possible, groups should be formed of four students.
+Because students will form their own groups, in exceptional circumstances smaller groups may be allowed.
 Each group is expected to submit a group report and each student in the group will receive the same mark for the group report.
 The practical reports have a word limit of 2000 words.
 This word limit is on the main body of the report.
 Equations, tables, figures, captions, appendices to your report and computer code do not contribute to the word count.